Are Republican women politicians more "feminine" than Democratic women politicians?

 I remember an article from a few years ago in which women CEOs were interviewed, and every one of them, literally, was pictured in pastel colors.
 Yellow was the hands-down favorite.
 So cheerful and non-threatening.
 For women seeking top positions, the challenge is to appear feminine, but not too feminine; assertive, but not too aggressive; attractive, but not too sexy.
 My women students openly admit that they dress for interviews like dates, hoping to look their best: makeup, high heels, a well-fitting suit that shows off their figure.
 And I always tell them to make sure to wear a shirt under the suit jacket.
 Form fitting, yes.
 Cleavage, no.

 One year, a group of my students went to a local mall, showed pictures of women they had clipped from a magazine to shoppers and asked them which one they thought was a CEO and which a sales clerk.
+The one who looked like a model was thought to be neither; the gal with the pleasing features and short blond bob was the CEO; the overweight woman was the store clerk.
+Big surprise.

 I also remember a piece done by a conservative activist comparing the women Democrats who appear on television with their Republican counterparts.
 The writer's point (helped along by his rather skewed choice of pictures) was how much better looking the Republicans were.